-John McAleely maintains a more comprehensive treatment of OPX than I do, and it would be a good starting place for more information (I found it after I got started).
+John McAleely maintained a more comprehensive treatment of OPX than I do, and it would be a good starting place for more information (I found it after I got started).

-Another extensive list of OPX is at http://www.dp.com.my/OpxTable.htm
+Another extensive list of OPX was at www.dp.com.my/OpxTable.htm

 Symbian Developer Network have released a number of OPXs that extend the EPOC operating system.
-These were once at www.symbiandevnet.com/downloads/opl/projectopx/projectopx_rel.htm their projectopx site, but seem to have disappeared yet again, and are now reported (thanks Leigh) to be at www.symbian.com/developer/downloads/projectopx_rel.html
+These were once at www.symbiandevnet.com/downloads/opl/projectopx/projectopx_rel.htm their projectopx site, but seem to have disappeared yet again, and was reported (thanks Leigh) to be at www.symbian.com/developer/downloads/projectopx_rel.html

 These are generally copied to C: or D: \System\Opx If there is an equivalent .oph header file included, these generally go into \system\opl